Capernaum: General description

-On both sides of an ample north-south main street arose small districts bordered by small cross-sectional streets and no-exit side-streets.
-The walls were constructed with coarse basalt blocks and reinforced with stone and mud, but the stones (except for the thresholds) were not dressed and mortar was not used.
+On both sides of an ample north–south main street arose small districts bordered by small cross-sectional streets and no-exit side-streets.
+The walls were constructed with coarse basalt blocks and reinforced with stone and mud, but the stones (except for the thresholds) were not dressed, and mortar was not used.

 The most extensive part of the typical house was the courtyard, where there was a circular furnace made of refractory earth, as well as grain mills and a set of stone stairs that led to the roof.
 The floors of the houses were cobbled.
 Around the open courtyard, modest cells were arranged which received light through a series of openings or low windows.
 Given the coarse construction of the walls, there was rarely a second story to a typical home, and the roof would have been constructed of light wooden beams and thatch mixed with mud.
-This, along with the discovery of the stairs to the roof, recalls the story of the Healing of the Paralytic from : "And when they could not come nigh unto him for the press, they uncovered the roof where he was: and when they had broken it up, let down the bed wherein the sick of the palsy lay".
+This, along with the discovery of stairs to the roof, recalls the story of the Healing of the Paralytic from : "And when they could not come nigh unto him for the press, they uncovered the roof where he was: and when they had broken it up, let down the bed wherein the sick of the palsy lay".

 A study of the district located between the synagogue and the octagonal church showed that several extended families clustered together, communally using the same courtyards and doorless internal passages.
 The houses had no hygienic facilities or drainage; the rooms were narrow.
 Most objects found were made of clay: pots, plates, amphoras, and lamps.
 Fish hooks, weights for fish nets, striker pins, weaving bobbins, and basalt mills for milling grain and pressing olives were also found.

 As of the 4th century, the houses were constructed with good quality mortar and fine ceramics.
 This was about the time that the synagogue now visible was built.
 Differences in social class were not noticeable.
 Buildings constructed at the founding of the town continued to be in use until the time of the town's abandonment.